Covid-19 response & updates

 - Employees will use fresh gloves while cleaning your home and have been trained on properly removing gloves to avoid contamination.

-- All employees wear masks in your home and in the office.
+- All employees will wear masks in your home and in the office upon request.

 - We use disinfectants recommended by the CDC.